Ulyana-Navros/Ulyana-Navros/README.md

 - 👀 I’m interested in everything interesting
 - 🌱 I’m currently studying to be a Data Analyst
 - 💞️ I’m open for cooperation
-- 📫 My mail: ulyana.navros@yandex.ru
+- 📫 My mail: ulyana.navros@ya.ru

 <!---